sophearyrin-dev/Hotel-Management-System-Web/README.md

 - **Create a New Reservation**: Click the "Create a New Reservation" button to add a new booking.
 - **View All Reservations**: Click the "View All Reservations" button to see the list of all bookings.

-## API Endpoints
+### Routing

+The application uses Angular's routing module to navigate between different views:
+- `/home` - Home page
+- `/reservations` - List of reservations
+- `/reservations/create` - Create a new reservation
+- `/reservations/edit/:id` - Edit an existing reservation

+### Mock API with Mockoon

-The application interacts with the following RESTful API endpoints:
+The application interacts with a mock API for development and testing.
+The mock API simulates the backend and provides the following endpoints:

 - `GET /reservations` - Retrieve all reservations
 - `GET /reservation/:id` - Retrieve a specific reservation by ID